aditya697/Reverse-Engineering/cmubomb.md

 By using gdb we can crack phase_2.
 First we use `disas phase_2`.

-By looking at the code we find scanf by keeping breakpoint at the scanf statement and running the we will the input for phase_2 is integers.
+By looking at the code we find scanf by keeping breakpoint at the scanf statement and running the we can find ``%d %d %d %d %d %d``.

 By running the program multiple times we can find values have to inputted by seeing the values in eax register.